 Side Effects Of Citric Acid

 Although citric acid in its natural form is generally considered safe on skin, many of its supplements are known for their side effects.
-Among the major side effects of citric acid are irritation and redness, which are more prevalent in those with sensitive skin.
+Among the major side effects of citric acid are irritation and redness, which are more prevalent in those with sensitive skin (1).

-Refrain from consuming citric acid supplements if you have kidney issues or congestive heart disease.
-Citric acid may also make your skin more susceptible to the sun – hence, wear a good SPF sunscreen lotion after using citric acid.
+Please check with your doctor before consuming citric acid supplements.
+Avoid them if you have kidney issues or congestive heart disease.
+Citric acid may also make your skin more susceptible to the sun.
+Hence, use a good SPF sunscreen lotion after using citric acid.